Ghostbusters: The Video Game: Reception

 Ghostbusters: The Video Game was met with a generally positive reception.
 Greg Miller of IGN gave it 8.0 out of 10, describing the game as a "love letter to Ghostbusters fans" that "makes you feel like you are really a Ghostbuster".
 He lauded the CGI cutscenes as a positive feature but disliked the lip-sync and found the character animation to be stiff in the other cutscenes.
 Miller gave the Wii version a 7.8 out of 10.
 Fellow reviewer Matt Casamassina believed that the aiming system in Ghostbusters was better than the aiming system in Resident Evil 4.
 PSM3 gave the game a score of 85 out of 100, stating that the game was "too short, but packed with quality and imagination."
 The A.V.
 Club gave the game a B−, concluding that "It’s the best Ghostbusters game of all time, though that really isn't saying much."
 Kevin VanOrd of GameSpot rated the Xbox 360 and PlayStation 3 versions of the game a 7.5 out of 10, listing the ghost-trapping gameplay and multiplayer mode as positives, and the frustrating spots in the game and repetitive gameplay as negatives.
 VanOrd gave the Wii version an 8 out of 10, stating that "Ghostbusters is such riotous fun that you'll forgive its short length."

 Ars Technica reported graphical differences between the PlayStation 3 and Xbox 360 versions of the game.
 Though both versions were developed simultaneously by Terminal Reality, Ars claims that the PlayStation 3 version appears to use lower quality textures compared to the Xbox 360 version.

 Reviews for the Windows version of the game were more mixed.
 Reviewers praised various elements of the gameplay, story, acting, and graphics in a way consistent with the other platforms, but noted the lack of multiplayer support and the sometimes problematic digital rights management implementation.
 While the Windows version received a generally positive review from GameSpot's Kevin VanOrd, it received a slightly lower score than the Xbox 360 and PS3 versions due to having no multiplayer features and exhibiting "noticeable signs of console porting, such as minimal graphics options and keyboard-centric menus."
-Axel Cushing of Armchair Empire praised the gameplay and overall execution, but ultimately awarded the game a 6.0 out of 10 due to an issue he encountered with the installer and the SecuRom DRM scheme in the boxed version, which he described as "obnoxious as hell."

 According to Terminal Reality, the game sold over one million units by mid-July 2009.
 In October 2019, it was revealed the game had sold more than 3 million units.